edneide/getting_and_cleaning_data_project/README.md

 2. `run_analysis.R` it is the code containing all the steps need to generate the final tidy data set.

-3. `df_final.csv` the final tidy data set containing the mean of all variables for each subject and each activity.
+3. `df_final.txt` the final tidy data set containing the mean of all variables for each subject and each activity.